 Nose

-Aromatic intensity, notes of red fruit and flowers; if kept for a few years: notes of candied citrus, melon, and rose petals.
+Rich aroma, with notes of red berries and flowers; if aged for a few years: notes of candied citrus, melon, and rose petals

-Full-bodied and round, complex and fresh, with a beautiful structure and no tannins.
+Full-bodied and round, with complexity and freshness, and a beautiful structure without tannins

 Serve